rohitect/kraven-spring-boot-starter/plugins/kraven-ui-actuator-insights-plugin/README.md

 logging.file.name=/path/to/your/application.log
 ```

+### Log Viewer

+The enhanced log viewer provides a powerful interface for viewing and analyzing your application logs:

+- **Dual-direction pagination** - Load older logs at the top and newer logs at the bottom
+- **Flexible log ordering** - Toggle between newest-first and oldest-first views
+- **Real-time search highlighting** - Instantly highlights search terms as you type
+- **Advanced filtering** - Filter logs by log level (ERROR, WARN, INFO, DEBUG, TRACE)
+- **Auto-scroll functionality** - Automatically scrolls to the newest logs when they arrive
+- **One-click download** - Download the complete log file with a single click
+- **Auto-refresh capability** - Keep logs updated with configurable refresh intervals
+- **Responsive design** - Optimized for both desktop and mobile viewing

 This feature is particularly useful when:
 - Monitoring application behavior in real-time
 - Troubleshooting issues by analyzing log patterns
 - Identifying errors and warnings in your application
 - Sharing log files with team members for collaborative debugging
+- Tracking application startup and shutdown sequences

 ## 🔍 Auto-Detection